Hot Stuff You Missed!?

 4) Sea, Sand & Sun - BFS Biopetroleo(Spain) promises Biopetroleum from algae whilst Desertec promises clean power(and not only solar) to Europe from deserts:

-"the system will produce massive amounts of biopetroleum from phytoplankton, in a limited space and at a very moderate cost." - from IPS News.
+- BFS Spain - Biopetroleum from algae.
+The end of Fuel v Food fighting ?
+"Operational in late 2007" - or so we've been told many times: "the system will produce massive amounts of biopetroleum from phytoplankton, in a limited space and at a very moderate cost." - from IPS News.
 Click BFS "Comunicacion-Noticias" for ten Spanish TV reports.

 Sadly though, the news is simply that there is , curiously, no "BFS now operational" news in very "late 2007"...